Nainik2509/Vuexy-React-Next-Js/docs/guide/layout/get-layout.md

 ## Blank Layout with AppBar

-Here is the example of how to change the layout from default layout to blank layout with appBar for any page:
+Here is an example of how to change the layout from default layout to blank layout with appBar for any page:

 ```jsx
 import { ReactNode } from 'react'